Check Your Visual Acuity

 (approximately 3 meters).

-If you have any trouble reading any of the numbers above contact your local ophthalmologist or you may click here to make an appointment with us for a comprehensive vision examination, which will include testing for Glaucoma and Color Vision as routine.
+If you have any trouble reading any of the alphabets above contact your local ophthalmologist or you may click here to make an appointment with us for a comprehensive vision examination, which will include testing for Glaucoma and Color Vision as routine.

-If you didn't have any trouble reading any of the above numbers - your visual acuity seems to be good - but this does not necessarily mean that there is a lack of refractive error or pathology, especially if you are over 40.
+If you didn't have any trouble reading any of the above alphabets - your visual acuity seems to be good - but this does not necessarily mean that there is a lack of refractive error or pathology, especially if you are over 40.
 It is still important to have your eyes checked regularly to ensure and maintain ocular health!

 Note: The Visual Acuity Test depends on the size of the screen / monitor, also remember this test will depend on the size, brightness level of your monitor screen and surrounding room illumination.